One degree…35+ professional opportunities.

 The highest level of accreditation

-Our program is accredited by the Accreditation Counsel for Education in Nutrition and Dietetics.
+Our program is accredited by the Accreditation Council for Education in Nutrition and Dietetics.

 A college committed to health and wellness